Unforgettable Douro & Spectacular South of France with Lisbon

 Scenic Freechoice:

-Visit Varosa Valley, Tarouca & Ucanha, only with Scenic: Discover the captivating Varosa Valley and visit the charming village of São João de Tarouca where you'll explore the restored Monastery of Saint John of Tarouca.
-(St John is closed on Monday’s and will be replaced with a visit to Vila Real).
-Walk the fortified bridge of Ucanha, Portugal’s first toll bridge spanning the Varosa River which was built during the 14th and 15th centuries.
+Visit Varosa Valley, Tarouca & Ucanha On this unique excursion, only available with Scenic travel further into Portugal’s authentic villages.
+Explore the Varosa Valley and visit the charming village of Tarouca where you'll explore the restored Monastery of Saint John of Tarouca.
+Walk the fortified bridge of Ucanha, Portugal’s first toll bridge.

-Quinta visit with olive tasting: Visit a Quinta and learn about the production of olive oil at this family run Quinta that has been handed down for 11 generations.
+Quinta visit with olive tasting: Visit a Quinta, a traditional rural estate, and learn about the production of olive oil that has been handed down through the family for 11 generations.
+Afterwards, enjoy a tasting of their produce.

-Back on board refuel with a delicious lunch before exploring the region further with a selection from the following Scenic Freechoice activities.
+Back on board indulge with a delicious lunch before exploring the region further with a selection from the following Scenic Freechoice activities.

-Port Wine Blending Class: Visit Quinta de Pacheca and take a hands-on workshop on the Port blending process.
+Port wine blending class: Visit Quinta de Pacheca to marvel at the glorious vineyards and old cellar.
+Then take a hands-on workshop on the Port blending process, followed by bottling, capping, and labelling with a personalised label.

 Régua